-At long term, our research aims at studying the causal links between programming skills, constructivist apprenticeship and self direction.
-This work is motivated by the fact that computing professionals are required to leverage self direction in their life long learning in order to constantly adapt to new emerging technologies.
-Similarly, the creative nature of programming requires students to often think outside of the box and investigate alternative solutions paths on their own in order to acquire genuine programming skills with higher cognitive capabilities (i.e. higher in Bloom's Taxonomy).
+Our research aims at studying the relations between self-direction, constructivist apprenticeship, and programming skills.
+This work is motivated by the fact that computing professionals are required to leverage self direction in their life-long learning in order to adapt to new emerging technologies.
+Similarly, the creative nature of programming requires students to often think outside of the box and investigate alternative solutions on their own in order to acquire genuine programming skills with higher cognitive capabilities (i.e. with respect to Bloom's Taxonomy).
 Paradoxically, the role of self direction as a predictor of success in programming courses, or as a way to help student efficiently strategize their learning, has not been explored to date.